 Chickweed edible parts/uses:

 The leaves, stems, flowers, and seeds of chickweed plants are edible.
-(We’ve written about chickweed in detail here.)
+(See: How to identify and eat chickweed.)

 Chickweed leaves taste like corn silk.
 Chickweed is one of our favorite edible weeds, because: 1) our ducks enjoy it even more than we do, 2) it grows in dense, lush patches which makes harvesting large quantities of chickweed easy.